 What fuels your creativity?

-It can be many things but generally I think boredom and silence is the best starting point for me.
+It can be many things but generally, I think boredom and silence is the best starting point for me.
 Being swamped in work or overwhelmed by too much stimuli doesn't work for me.
 It's already hard to find the energy and time having two kids and playing shows every other weekend.

 We thank Jens for squeezing us into his schedule and sharing his words and music.
 Two kids, two musical acts, and one record label, Rump Recordings, surely make for a busy man.
 Rumpistol has become one of those rare musicians that creates while his contemporaries and the generation proceeding him takes cues.
 But he is himself taking cues from the most disparate of places.
 He’s like a prism catching the light and reflecting it outward in varying colors.
 Jens follows his ears and his heart, not what’s popular.
 By doing so, he’s less a part of mainstream conversations.
 But he’s arguably leading a dialogue of greater weight and purpose on his own.

-At the outset he was placing arrhythmic or obscure sounds within minimal, melodious arrangements.
+At the outset, he was placing arrhythmic or obscure sounds within minimal, melodious arrangements.
 His innovations created space for future artists, including some of the supporting acts at the One Year Anniversary Party, to step outside traditional frameworks of electronica.
 We hope that electronic enthusiasts from far and wide can come enjoy his rare New York City performance at on July 6th.
 If the light is just right and one watches from a fortunate angle, one may catch a simultaneous glimpse of the past and future.
-Grab tickets HERE, and enjoy this exclusive Rumpistol mix for years to come.
+Grab tickets HERE, and enjoy the this exclusive Rumpistol mix for years to come.

--Jenny Suh & Mark McNulty
+Co-Written by Jenny Suh & Mark McNulty